mwersebe/DaphniaRNAvirus/README.md

 ## Step 3: Assemble the A. falcatus reads de novo.

 ```
 ## Here we need to convert the raw fastqs into a reference for mapping.
 Short reads will create a fragmented but still useful assembly.
-First we need to remove adaptor contamination and trim low quality reads.
+First, we need to remove adaptor contamination and trim low-quality reads.
 Next, I used the spades isolate assembly module to assemble the genome de novo.

 cd References